 The below courses make up the 3-module Health and Humanitarian Logistics Certificate.

-The three course series is offered through the Supply Chain & Logistics Institute and Georgia Tech's Professional Education.
+The three course series is offered through the Supply Chain & Logistics Institute and Georgia Tech's Professional Education program.
 For more information and to register online for a course, please visit www.scl.gatech.edu/HHL.

 About the Center

-The Georgia Tech Health & Humanitarian Logistics Center (HHL) is dedicated to improving systems and logistics operations in humanitarian efforts (short-term or ongoing, natural or manmade) and global public health to ultimately improve the human condition through education, outreach, projects and research.
+The Georgia Tech Health & Humanitarian Logistics Center (HHL) is dedicated to improving systems and logistics operations in disaster response (short-term or ongoing, natural or man-made), long-term development and global public health to ultimately improve the human condition through education, outreach, projects and research.